Workflomics/workflomics-readthedocs/docs/source/domain-expert-guide/domain-development.rst

 .. code-block:: bash

-   ape validate domains/my-domain/config.json
+   java -jar APE-2.4.0-executable.jar synthesis ./domains/my-domain/config.json

 This command will validate your `config.json` and related files, ensuring that all inputs, outputs, and constraints are correctly defined.
+In addition, the command will generate workflows that fit the configuration specified (inputs, outputs, constraints) and check for any errors or inconsistencies.
+Make sure that this configuration produces at least one valid workflow, as it will be used as a demo example for the domain on the Workflomics platform.

 Step 6: Submit and Integrate the Domain
 =======================================